August Strindberg: 1900s

 Strindberg was pivotal in the creation of chamber plays.
 Max Reinhardt was a big supporter of his, staging some of his plays at the Kleines Theatre in 1902 (including The Bond, The Stronger, and The Outlaw).
 Once Otto Brahm relinquished his role as head as of the Deutsches Theatre, Reinhardt took over and produced Strindberg's plays.

 In 1903, Strindberg planned to write a grand cycle of plays based on world history, but the idea soon faded.
 He had completed short plays about Martin Luther, Plato, Moses, Jesus Christ, and Socrates.
 He wrote another historical drama in 1908 after the Royal Theatre convinced him to put on a new play for its sixtieth birthday.
-He wrote The Last of the Knights (1908), Earl Birger of Bjalbo (1909), and The Regents (1909).
+He wrote The Last of the Knights (1908), Earl Birger of Bjälbo (1909), and The Regents (1909).

 His other works, such as Days of Loneliness (1903), The Roofing Ceremony (1907), and The Scapegoat (1907), and the novels The Gothic Rooms (1904) and Black Banners Genre Scenes from the Turn of the Century, (1907) have been viewed as precursors to Marcel Proust and Franz Kafka.

 August Falck, an actor, wanted to put on a production of Miss Julie and wrote to Strindberg for permission.
 In September 1906 he staged the first Swedish production of Miss Julie.
 August Falck, played Jean and Manda Bjorling played Julie.